 Just below Colorado is the last of the mountain states, New Mexico.
 Now, you’d think this Western state would be marijuana friendly simply because of where it is located, but not actually.
 Although it borders Colorado, it also borders Arizona and Texas.
 While Arizona allows medical marijuana and welcomes patients from other states, that is all it does.
 Texas, on the other hand, is starkly against anything remotely related to marijuana.
 New Mexico has found a comfortable spot between the two.

 New Mexico has had a medical marijuana program since 2007.
-Patients with Lou Gehrig’s disease, anorexia, arthritis, cancer, chronic pain, Crohn’s disease, epilepsy, glaucoma, hepatitis c, HIV/AIDS, hospice patients, Huntington’s disease, intractable nausea/vomiting, multiple sclerosis, painful peripheral neuropathy, Parkinson’s disease, post-traumatic stress disorder, or spinal cord damage can have up to six ounces of medical cannabis.
-They can also grow their own.
-This is because, in New Mexico, marijuana growing is allowed for medical marijuana patients.
-Patients or their caregivers, are allowed to grow up to 16 plants, with four being mature.
+Patients with ALS, anorexia, arthritis, cancer, cervical dystonia, chronic pain, Crohn’s disease, epilepsy, glaucoma, hepatitis c, HIV/AIDS, hospice patients, Huntington’s disease, intractable nausea/vomiting, multiple sclerosis, painful peripheral neuropathy, Parkinson’s disease, post-traumatic stress disorder, or spinal cord damage can have up to eight ounces of medical cannabis over a 90-day period.

 Becoming a medical marijuana patient is the easiest way to grow legally in New Mexico.
 However, if you can’t get a doctor’s recommendation, you could also grow as a caregiver.
-Caregivers in this state need to be at least 18 years old and are approved by the patient’s prescribing doctor.
+Caregivers in this state need to be at least 18 years old, a resident of New Mexico, and approved by the patient’s prescribing doctor.
 Get your medical marijuana card at marijuanadoctors.com

 Growing weed in New Mexico without being a patient or caregiver is difficult.
 This is not because of the area; growing weed is actually quite easy- New Mexico is a challenge because they have some of the strictest weed growing laws in the country.
 Growing any amount of weed in New Mexico is a felony with 9 years of jail time.
 That is motivation to get a medical card.